 Instructions For Frosting

-- Once all of the sugar is added, mix in the vanilla and any remaining water.
+- Once all the sugar is added, mix in the vanilla and any remaining water (or milk/cream) a little at a time until you reach the desired consistency.

-- Now add the cacao one tablespoon at a time until completely incorporated.
+- Now add the cacao powder, one tablespoon at a time, until it’s thoroughly mixed in.

-- If you want vanilla frosting, leave out the cacao powder.
+- If you prefer vanilla frosting, leave out the cacao powder.

 Assembling the Cake